“How do you adequately thank someone for saving your child?” – Courtney, mother of Sully

 Thanks to a team of skilled doctors, volunteer blood donors in the community, and two very motivated parents, Sully underwent a full sternotomy when he was just three days old.

 Sully came out of his heart surgery strong and healthy, and recovered quickly—he went home a full week ahead of schedule.
-He needed a second, scheduled, heart surgery six months later, and received a human heart valve to replace the one he missed out on at birth.
+He was scheduled for a second heart surgery six months later to receive a human heart valve to replace the one he missed out on at birth.
 Again—he recovered so quickly, he got to go home early.

-And Courtney quickly became a strong advocate for giving blood.
+Courtney quickly became an expert on CHD and an advocate for giving blood.
 “I think it’s important for people to realize that in about an hour of donating blood, you’re the reason someone gets to graduate high school.
-You’re the reason I’m sending Sully to kindergarten this fall.
 You’re the reason someone is walking down the aisle.
 You took one hour, and someone gets their dad back.
 You don’t understand the need until you’re facing it.”

 Courtney is grateful every day for the time she has with Sully.
-“When something like this happens to you, you want to thank everyone.
-But how do you adequately thank someone for saving your child?
+“How do you adequately thank someone for saving your child?
 Thank you for giving me back my best friend.
-Thank you for making us feel like we weren’t alone.
 Thank you for taking time out of your lunch break to donate blood.
-Thank you for our miracle.
 I hope you know how deeply and truly we love and appreciate you.”